Were the Knights of the Round Table real figures?

 - Morris, Mark.
 "Edward I and the Knights of the Round Table."
 Foundations of Medieval Scholarship: Records edited in Honour of David Crook (2009)

 - Zienkiewicz, J. David.
-The legionary fortress baths at Caerleon: The buildings.
+Caerleon's legionary fortress baths: The buildings.
 Vol. 1 (Cardiff, National Museum of Wales, 1986

 - Sutcliffe, p 17

 - Sutcliffe, p 101